 One simple link on the SpyFu results page reveals possibly the boldest claim that we make.
 Since just one embarrassing turn can disable an advertiser, we document evidence of every single advertising claim made on SpyFu.

-Where Borders attempted to cash in on tutorial books known as the "Eclipse Series," they were matched to the nicely designed surround sound equipment.
 An advertiser this big might never know how mistakes like act as a slow leak in their budget.
 But it's not just limited to large advertisers.

 Any domain is a candidate for a broad match misfire.
 If this is you, build this double-check into your regular SEM research, providing a better understanding of why a competitor might have a particular term in their history.